-The bible tells us that we need to always be ready to give an answer for our faith.
+The Bible tells us that we need to always be ready to give an answer for our faith.
 (1 Peter 3:14-16) The key words are “be ready”.
 We need to be prepared to explain it at all times.
 If you’ve ever tried to share your faith with someone you know how easy it is to over-complicate it or go down rabbit trails.

 Important note: I am in no way trying to dumb down God’s Word.
 The entire Bible tells the story of God’s redemptive plan for mankind, that is Jesus.
 But we should be able to effectively communicate it within just a few short minutes because that’s about all the longer a person’s attention span normally is.
 In this day and age, we’re lucky if we even HAVE a few minutes and we never want to pass up an opportunity.
-The details can be filled in later as they ask you more questions.
+More details can be filled in later as they ask you more questions.

 In the beginning, God created the heavens, the earth, and everything in it, including mankind.
 His creation was perfect.
-There was no sin, no diseases, no sadness, and no death.
+There was no sin, no disease, no sadness, and no death.
 It was literally heaven on earth.
 God walked freely with Adam and Eve in the garden.
 (Genesis 3:8) There was only one commandment and everyone was at peace.

 The Fall of Man

 However, that quickly changed when Adam and Eve decided to disobey God’s one command and eat fruit from the only tree in the garden which God forbid.
 They listened to the serpent’s (Satan’s) lies and gave into their temptation.
 Therefore, God could no longer walk among them.
 Not because He didn’t love them.
 Not because He didn’t want a relationship with them.
 But, because He is holy, pure, and perfect and cannot even look at sin.

 So, once sin entered the world, the perfect paradise was lost and in need of redemption.
 The earth was cursed and along with that curse, came death and decay.